F. DAVID PEAT

-While Pari meeting brought together academics from USA, Canada, Australia, France, England, Italy, Austria and Sweden, the conclusions reached were remarkably uniform: It was felt that in many ways the university is failing to live up to its original vision.
+While the Pari meeting brought together academics from USA, Canada, Australia, France, England, Italy, Austria, Sweden and Switzerland, the conclusions reached were remarkably uniform: It was felt that in many ways the university is failing to live up to its original vision.
 Universities were supposed to be the transmitters of culture, learning and independent thought.
 Its scholars would act as arbiters who accredit knowledge.
-But today’s universities appeared to be producing knowledge within a “hothouse” atmosphere characterized more by the corporation than the campus.
+But today’s universities appeared to be producing knowledge within a ‘hothouse’ atmosphere characterized more by the corporation than the campus.

 While specialization was necessary in academic fields, it has also led to the fragmentation of knowledge to the point where it is increasingly difficult to dialogue across boundaries and to come to a coherent understanding within a particular field.
 Fragmentation was also exacerbated by the protectionism practiced in certain fields.
-There was also the issue of the pruning away of “orchid disciplines”– subjects not explicitly linked to an immediate and explicit returns to society.
+There was also the issue of the pruning away of ‘orchid disciplines’—subjects not explicitly linked to a immediate returns for society.
 These are often seen as a luxury, or even parasitic.
-Indeed, Charles Clarke, the British Education Secretary, said in an address to University College, Worcester in 2003, “I don’t mind their being some medievalists around for ornamental purposes, but there is no reason for the State to pay for them.”
-He went on to say that the State should only pay for subjects of “clear usefulness”.
+Indeed, Charles Clarke, the British Education Secretary, said in an address to University College, Worcester in 2003, ‘I don’t mind their being some medievalists around for ornamental purposes, but there is no reason for the State to pay for them.’
+He went on to say that the State should only pay for subjects of ‘clear usefulness.’

 My feeling is that there is a definite role for alternative academies and institutions, and that scholars, researchers and teachers can belong both to a university and at the same time participate in alternative academies.
-While there will always be localized academies another possibility, made feasible by revolutions in communication and by air travel, is a distributed academy or Global University.
-In this context we can look towards the Metanexus international network of LSI groups as a seed for the future.
+While there will always be localized academies, another possibility, made feasible by revolutions in communication and by air travel, is a distributed academy or Global University.
+In this context we can look towards the Metanexus international network of LSI (Local Societies Initiative) groups as a seed for the future.

 The present LSI network attracts those with strong ethical backgrounds; people who, I suspect, share a sense of awe and respect in the face of the cosmos, and who are concerned with knowledge in its widest and its deepest sense.
 This is exactly the attitude that encourages dialogue across boundaries.
 It brings experts from the sciences into contact with those in the humanities.
 In turn, it also encourages debate within the various branches of the humanities and the sciences.